Home Blog Distribute API Reference from YAML Across Docs, and Apps

 One YAML File, Many Outputs

 By keeping all reference information in a single YAML file, you gain a powerful distribution workflow.
 From this one source of truth, the data can flow into interactive API documentation, SEO-friendly HTML pages, or be accessed directly via API calls.
+This approach is explored in depth in scalable, maintainable technical docs with YAML.

 Display the same information on a mobile app and on a web page from the same source.